devcontainers/features/src/docker-in-docker/NOTES.md

 ## OS Support

-This feature should work on recent versions of Debian/Ubuntu-based distributions with the `apt` package manager installed.
+This Feature should work on recent versions of Debian/Ubuntu-based distributions with the `apt` package manager installed.

 `bash` is required to execute the `install.sh` script.